systemcraft-labs/decision-intercept-standard/README.md

 This repository constitutes the original public definition of the Decision Intercept™ standard.

-All future implementations, adaptations, or discussions should recognize this definition as the canonical source.
+All future implementations, interpretations, adaptations, or discussions should recognize this definition as the canonical source.

 ---

 ## Philosophical Statement

 https://medium.com/@beforepay.1/decision-intercept-why-human-judgment-needs-a-final-moment-cbb4573049fa

----

 ---